Solaricks: Plot

 After getting stranded in the remains of the Citadel, Rick and Morty are rescued by Space Beth and brought home.
-Rick tries to fix his portal gun from President Morty's sabotage by resetting the portal fluid, but instead accidentally causes a glitch that causes all people who have used portals to be sent back to their original dimensions – this includes Jerry, due to the events of "Mortynight Run".
+Rick tries to fix his portal gun from Evil Morty's sabotage by resetting the portal fluid, but instead accidentally causes a glitch that causes all people who have used portals to be sent back to their original dimensions – this includes Jerry, due to the events of "Mortynight Run".
 He gives Summer instructions on how to get them back before the portal travelers are zapped away: Jerry to his original dimension after the mix-up at the Jerryboree, Morty to the Cronenberged dimension, and Rick to Dimension C-137.

 Rick gathers materials he needs from his old house while conversing with D.I.A.N.E., an AI of his deceased wife Diane Sanchez he once created to "haunt" him.
-He decides that he has held on to her death and his plan for revenge for too long and resolves to move on and really settle in with the Smith Family he has come to care for.
-As he is departing the dimension through a wormhole created by Summer, however, D.I.A.N.E. suggests that the Rick who killed Diane and his original Beth (Rick Prime) would also have been sent back to his original dimension by Rick's mistake with the portal fluid.
-In the Cronenberged dimension, Morty encounters his dad, who travels by himself after the deaths of his Beth and Summer and has adapted a Rick-like nihilistic philosophy.
-Rick arrives to pick up Morty and reveals that the Cronenberged dimension is Rick Prime's home dimension, and that Rick had originally settled here with Morty (Prime) in hopes that he would one day catch him if he returned.
-They break into Rick Prime's lair, finding either him or a clone of him in a tube while pre-recordings of Rick Prime mock him.
+Rick decides to move on from avenging Diane's death.
+As he is departing the dimension through a wormhole created by Summer, however, D.I.A.N.E. suggests that the Rick Prime, who killed Diane and his original Beth would also have been sent back to his original dimension by Rick's mistake with the portal fluid.
+In the Cronenberged dimension, Morty encounters his Jerry, who travels by himself after the deaths of his Beth and Summer and has adopted a Rick-like nihilistic philosophy.
+Rick arrives to pick up Morty and reveals that the Cronenberged dimension is Rick Prime's home dimension, and that Rick had originally settled with Rick Prime's family hoping that he would one day catch him if he returned.
+They break into Rick Prime's lair, finding him in a tube while pre-recordings of Rick Prime mock Rick C-137 and claim that he may or may not be a clone.